MoviePass Parent Company Acquiring Emmett Furla Oasis Films (EXCLUSIVE)

 If completed, the deal will enable the company to buy the entire film library and current production slate of EFO Films.
 Helios and Matheson plans to use the library and the filmmaking expertise of EFO Films to launch its own production company, MoviePass Films.
 Randall Emmett and George Furla will serve as co-CEO’s of the new venture.

 The deal comes as MoviePass, best known for allowing customers to see a movie a day for less than $10 a month, is facing questions about its long-term future and current capitalization.
-Last week, Helios and Matheson’s stock fell to 5 cents-a-share, its lowest closing price, amid investor alarm about a cash shortage.
+Last week, Helios and Matheson’s stock fell to 40 cents-a-share, its lowest closing price, amid investor alarm about a cash shortage.
 In October, Helios and Matheson’s stock had been trading at $38.86 a share.
 The value has declined rapidly since a recent filing with the Securities and Exchange Commission revealed the company had $15.5 million in available cash at the end of April, plus $27.9 million on deposit with merchants.
 Its monthly expenses totaled $21.7 million.
+Helios’ stock did rebound on Monday, rising 15% after it was revealed that Citadel Securities, a leading market maker, had taken a 5.4% stake in the company.

 In an interview with Variety, Helios and Matheson CEO Ted Farnsworth said the deal to acquire EFO Films is a sign that MoviePass remains viable.